 Working at TRUMPF makes it possible to interact with customers and TRUMPF colleagues all over the world.
 This makes it possible to get to know a lot about the latest technologies, as well as the cultures of the individual countries.

-What do you think people need to fit into your team?
+In your opinion, what do people need to fit into your team?

 I think the most important thing is to have the capacity for a positive mindset in every working area.
 You are supported by a worldwide team if you encounter difficulties in solving a problem yourself, particularly as a service engineer.